ggulersoy/ggulersoy.github.io/content/_index.md

         A key innovation of my research is the development of a monthly firm-level input-output matrix for Turkey, offering unprecedented granularity in tracing goods and services flows among industries.

         This bottom-up approach not only enriches existing literature but also provides valuable insights for policymakers, emphasizing the necessity of tailored strategies to enhance economic resilience and stability.

-        Don’t hesitate to reach out if you’d like to discuss further!
     design:
       columns: '1'
   - block: collection